Security Policies for Volunteers

 To ensure the safety and well-being of the students of Prince of Peace Catholic School, all volunteers and coordinators must complete the Safe Environment paperwork and training as stipulated by the Diocesan security requirements.
 In addition, all persons volunteering at Prince of Peace Catholic School are required to have clearance from an individual security background check prior to volunteering in any capacity.
 No person may volunteer unless and until they have been notified by the POP School Office of clearance through this procedure.

 All persons volunteering at Prince of Peace Catholic School must have documented proof of their completion of a Diocesan approved Safe Environment training class annually.
-Volunteers who have previously completed the Safe Environment requirements must take an online refresher course annually in order to volunteer.
+Volunteers who have previously completed the Safe Environment requirements must complete the Wraparound Bullying training for your re-certification.

 Once you have completed your Safe Environment training, please email your certificate to Ms. Coughlin for final clearance.
+For those completing the Wraparound Bullying training for your re-certification, a certificate will be signed at the end of your session and given to Ms. Coughlin.
 For complete details regarding policies and requirements, please contact Ms. Betty Coughlin via email or phone, 972.380.5505, extension 143.

 If you have not been cleared as a volunteer by a parish of the Dallas Diocese, please begin the process by clicking here: New Volunteer